saveourtool/diktat/info/guide/guide-chapter-3.md

 ```

 `Eol comment` also can be split, but it depends on comment location.
-If this comment is on the same line with code it should be on line before:
+If this comment is on the same line with code it should be on the line before:

 **Invalid example:**
 ```kotlin